The Community Foundation for Muskegon County will open a “deposit only” savings account with $50 for your kindergarten child.

 What if my child doesn’t use all the funds in the account?

 If there are any funds remaining, you can contact the KickStart to Career Coordinator and complete an Education Completion Withdrawal form.
-They will then pay your child the total private fund balance (deposits that you have made).
+They will then pay your child the total family deposit fund balance (deposits that you have made).

 Does the account earn interest, and if so, how is it paid?